scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Are you alone too?" she asked it softly.

-The cub wagged its tail and gave issue to a full-throated bark, its wide eyes full of understanding.
+The cub wagged its tail and gave a full-throated bark, its wide eyes full of understanding.

 Martha smiled.
 "Well, I'm on a quest to stop a dragon but, if that doesn't put you off, you can come with me."